Skip to main content

 Core Features

-• Container-based modules: Deploy Docker containers to edge devices
+• Container-based modules: Deploy Docker-compatible containers to edge devices

-• Cloud deployment: Manage edge workloads through Azure IoT Hub
+• Cloud-based management: Manage and monitor edge workloads through Azure IoT Hub

-• Offline operation: Continue processing when disconnected from cloud
+• Offline operation: Continue processing when disconnected, with automatic sync on reconnect

-• Security: Hardware root of trust and automatic certificate management
+• Security: Device-level security standards and certificate management

 Typical Use Cases